hehlinge42/nlp_consulting_project/README.md

 * maxpage_resto: number of pages of restaurants to parse from base URL (1 page = ~35 restaurants)
 * maxpage_reviews: number of pages of reviews to parse for given restaurant (1 page = 10 reviews)
 * scrap_user: 0 or 1, for not returning user information (quicker) or returning user information respectively.
+* scrap_website_menu: 0 or 1, for not scraping restaurants' website and menu

 # Data Collected (JSON format)

-* Restaurant Information: Id (unique) name, number of reviews, price, cuisine type, address, phone number, website, ranking, rating
+* Restaurant Information: Restaurant Id (unique) name, number of reviews, price, cuisine type, address, phone number, website, menu, ranking, rating
-* Review Information: Id (unique), restaurant Id, Username, date of visit, rating, title, comment
+* Review Information: Id (unique), Restaurant Id, Username, date of visit, rating, title, comment
 * User Information: Username (unique), date joined, number of contributions, number of followers, number of following